HISTORY

 tailored application, and a quality, timely product.

-DRA’s evaluation approach merges analytic techniques,
+DRA’s evaluation approach merged analytic techniques,

 advanced studies in phenomenology, an abiding curiosity